ror-community/ror-site/content/blog/2025-12-12-ror-earthscope-organizational-partnerships.md

 {{< /callout >}}

-All but one of the organizations listed in Table 1 had ROR IDs when we started this project, and these were added to the DataCite DOI metadata as creator identifiers.
-The Global CMT Project became a community facility during 2020 and a ROR ID was created for the facility during this project, making it possible to add a creator identifier to over 72,000 datasets created by The CMT Project.

 [DataCite Commons](https://commons.datacite.org) is a great tool for browsing resources associated with organizations using their ROR IDs.
 The [DataCite Commons Earthscope page](https://commons.datacite.org/ror.org/04danrt76) shows over 124,000 works for this organization (Figure 1, left).